WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

 ![Create API key](wildernesslabs-api-key.jpg)

-### Step 2 - Get Organization ID and Collection ID
+### Step 2 - Get your Organization and Collection IDs

 In your Meadow.Cloud site, go to the **Collections** section and copy the `Collections ID` and keep it somewhere handy.